dhineshmarimuthu/Data/README.md

 # Data
-Its a data analysis repository
+Its a data science repository